-For more information, visit europe.umgc.edu/accessibility or contact Accessibility Services by phone at +1-800-888-8682, ext.
-2-2287, or +1-240-684-2277 (TTY) or by email at accessibilityservices@umgc.edu.
+For more information, visit europe.umgc.edu/accessibility or contact Accessibility Services by phone at +1-240-684-2277 or by email at accessibilityservices@umgc.edu.

 Admission Assistance

 Program coordinators can help you if you are inquiring about becoming a UMGC student or are admitted but have not yet registered.
 They can help you apply for admission, identify and provide information about the right payment option, explain the different class formats, and assist you with registering for your first classes.
 They are also available to assist you throughout your educational career.